Advisicon/advisicon/nttg/usability-interviews/observations.markdown

 ![Publicly available content includes items like approved biennial reports.
 Content that has not been approved for public consumption is not available to public users.](img/public-content.png)

-The current process for uploading meeting notes is as follows:

-1. While the meeting occurs a note taker takes notes.
-In most cases the note taker is an administrative user of the website.

-2. The note taker saves the notes in docx format and sends the notes out to all of the stakeholders.

-3. If a stakeholder has changes to make they will either:

-    a.
-Turn on track changes, make edits to the document, save the document as a docx, and email the file back to the note taker, or

-    b.
-Raise their concerns at the next meeting.

-4. At the next meeting, all stakeholders will be asked if they have any objections to making the notes public.

-5. Until a quorum is reached with no objections, the notes will remain private.

-6. When a quorum is reached with no objections, the administrative user will convert the notes to a pdf and upload them to the website via the DOCMAN feature.

-    a.
-The files need to be uploaded into the proper location of DOCMAN.
+Uploading meeting notes currently includes an elaborate process for taking notes, making edits to the notes, merging changes from multiple sources into a single document, and receiving signoff.
+Once signoff has been achieved, the notes need to be uploaded into the proper location of DOCMAN.

 Figuring out the proper location can be a time consuming process involving multiple browser windows (at least one for the admin interface and at least one to reference the front end display structure) and hunting through deeply nested menus.

 This approach to content organization means that a new category is created for each committee meeting.

 The process for uploading proposals is very similar to the process of uploading meeting notes, with one difference: there is no meeting at which to take notes,